-It’s been nearly a decade since the online learning platform Skillshare first launched, and it doesn’t look to be slowing down any time soon.
-It’s currently home to nearly 30,000 classes that teach a specific skill in an interactive and engaging way.
+It’s been nearly a decade since the online learning platform Skillshare first launched, and it doesn’t seem like it will be slowing down any time soon.

-So what is Skillshare and is it worth it for you?
-I’ve assembled my thoughts after using the platform for quite some time to help you decide.
-Keep reading for everything you need to know about one of the world’s biggest learning platforms, from pricing to best courses and more!
+So what is Skillshare, and is it worth it for you?
+After using the platform for quite some time, I’ve assembled some thoughts to help you decide.
+To learn more about one of the most popular learning platforms out there, keep reading; I’ve included everything from pricing to the best courses and more!

-Special offer: Grab two weeks of Skillshare Premium for free at this promotional link.
-Normally it’s just a 7-day free trial, so don’t miss out!
+Special offer: Grab a full month of Skillshare Premium for free at this promotional link.

 Affiliate disclosure: Articles on Tiny Workshops may contain affiliate links.